Modern Vietnamese cuisine is highly influenced by French cuisine. It’s the thing no Vietnamese could deny.

 Bo Bun / Bún Bò Xào / Bún Bò Nam Bộ

-I mean, you can stumble upon truly authentic Vietnamese dishes in Paris, easily buy Vietnamese spring rolls (nem rán) at French supermarkets, and discover that Bo Bun is a Vietnamese specialty earning a place in almost every Asian restaurant.
+I mean, you can stumble upon truly authentic Vietnamese dishes in Paris, easily buy Nems (Vietnamese fried spring rolls) at French supermarkets, and discover that Bo Bun is a Vietnamese specialty earning a place in almost every Asian restaurant.

 So, here you have it – 12 delicious French-Vietnamese food delights that are definitely worth a try.
 Whether you’re planning a trip to Vietnam or cooking up these dishes in your kitchen, give them a shot.